ArdanaLabs/ardana-dollar/utxo-design.md

 ### PriceTracking Token
   Purpose: used to signify legitmate pricing for both fiat currencies, and for non-Ada supported collateral types to get a price in Ada.

-  Token Type: Signed Token used for authentic pricing information from a centralized source, this token must carry the signed data to prevent bottlenecks on decentralized datum duplication.
+  Token Type: The PriceTracking token is both a State token for the Oracle contract, and a Signed Token used for authentic pricing information from a centralized source, this token must carry the signed data to prevent bottlenecks on decentralized datum duplication.

   carries datum:
   ```